 The internet has changed consumers buying behaviours dramatically.
 Now preferring to extensively research a product, look at reviews and read blog posts.
 Businesses know that real people’s opinions are far more valuable to consumers.
 The marketing arena constantly shifts In tune with technology and the resulting consumer behaviour.
 Historically, advancements in technology have affected the way people behave.
 The invention of televisions, mobile phones and search engines have all brought about massive changes.

 We have more control over what we watch.
 Our lives have become busier, our time is now much more limited.
 On-demand has grown in popularity, we now want access to everything, as and when we want it.

-We’ve all visited a website which loads an irritating pop up ad that distracts us from the content we’re wanting to see, attempting to sell us something we have no interest in.
+We’ve all visited a website that loads an irritating pop-up ad that distracts us from the content we’re wanting to see, attempting to sell us something we have no interest in.